Aiden-korbs/EGH418-Munificant-Passages/EGH418/Lecture 3/Net Joint Moments.md

 Net joint moment: the net rotational effect of all muscles, ligaments, and other structures crossing a joint.

-In biomechanics, this is often calculated using [[Inverse Dynamics]] based on:
+In biomechanics, this is often calculated using [[Lecture 3/Inverse Dynamics]] based on:

 - Kinematic data (segment positions, velocities, accelerations)
 - Kinetic data (forces, moments)